Please join us at our next REmarket on June 17 & 18, 2026

 - When taking items from FreeMarket, we would kindly ask that all patrons be mindful and considerate of others.
 We encourage you to try not to make assumptions or judgements about other FreeMarket patrons.

-- All FreeMarket donations leftover at the end of the day will be donated to our other charity partners, including The Salvation Army, RCT, and PFFD Inc.
+- All FreeMarket donations at the end of the day will be donated to our charity partners, including The Salvation Army, RCT, and PFFD Inc.

 Repair Café Toronto